 - 1. Strengthen their regional presence and footprint, for example, by opening regional offices as many in the financial and professional services sectors are doing, to support levelling up through investment decisions. - 2.
 Engage proactively with First Ministers, Regional Mayors, Local Enterprise Partnerships and other local bodies to help shape business-friendly environments that attract investment in all parts of the UK. - 3.
-Write the playbook for successful economic clusters through investing and 'live learning' in two or three areas - demonstrating how to take the UK's economic clusters from good to great.
-The CBI will - Deploying our unique convening power of big to small businesses, universities and colleges, relevant partners such as Catapults and research and technology organisations (RTOs), - Assembling business-led coalitions with a commitment to invest, share knowledge, support - Establishing a secretariat and programme office to capture the work as a blueprint, setting out how to create and encourage new and emerging clusters, and the tools and levers required to
+Write the playbook for successful economic clusters through investing and 'live learning' in two or three areas demonstrating how to take the UK's economic clusters from good to great.
+The CBI will support this by: - Deploying our unique convening power of big to small businesses, universities and colleges, relevant partners such as Catapults and research and technology organisations (RTOs), national and local politicians, and civic leaders. - Assembling business-led coalitions with a commitment to invest, share knowledge, support supply chain ecosystems and above all specify what it takes to succeed. - Establishing a secretariat and programme office to capture the work as a blueprint, setting out how to create and encourage new and emerging clusters, and the tools and levers required to make them a reality.